lindseymysse/simple-toggle-forms/README.md

 Design is about understanding the affordances of the medium you are working in.
-That is to say: you have to understand how it breaks to make something truly useful.

-When you understand what the user cannot do, you can make sure they use whatever you are designing in a certain way.
+That is to say: you have to understand how the medium breaks to make something truly useful.
+When you understand what the medium cannot do, you suddenly can find all sorts of ways to use it.

-Anyway, in my raging egotistical opinion, this is currently the best way to do menus in HTML, CSS and JS.
+Anyway, in my raging egotistical opinion, this is currently the best way to do menus in HTML and CSS.

 ## To Use